Inductive Subgraph Embedding for Link Prediction: Methodology

 \subsection{Graph Augmentation}

 Contrastive learning relies heavily on well-designed data augmentation strategies for view generation.
-So far, commonly used graph augmentation techniques concentrate on structure-level and attribute-level augmentation.
-In this paper, we use two existing augmentation methods, \emph{Attribute Masking} and \emph{Edge Removing}, and design two novel augmentation techniques, \emph{Attribute Similarity} and \emph{KNN Graph}, as discussed below.
+In this paper, we use two existing augmentation methods, \emph{Attribute Masking} and \emph{Edge Removing}~\cite{zhou2022data,zhou2020m,zhu2021graph}, and design two novel augmentation techniques, \emph{Attribute Similarity} and \emph{KNN Graph}.